 “By contrast, tightening uses mean curvature flow to minimize the measure of the boundary separating the opening of the input set from the opening of its complement, guaranteeing a mean curvature bound.”

-r-tightening on p.
+To verify the correction, see Subsection 4.2.1 Definition of r-tightening on p.
 26. For background on operators involving topology and closure, see Subsection 8.3.1 Topological operators p.
 87-88 and Section 8.6 Closure structures p.
 96-99 in my earlier draft.
 For context concerning morphological opening, see Subsection 8.3.2 Morphological operators p.
 88-89 in the same draft.

 ADDENDA